 In your neighborhood at night you may see an animal with stiff white and gray hair, naked ears, a long scaly tail, and opposable thumbs on each hind foot that it uses for climbing.
 It is about 2-3 feet long and weighs between 4-10 pounds.
-An opossum is a solitary animal with simple needs: nearby food, water, and a dark, safe place to sleep during the day.
+An opossum is a solitary animal with simple needs: nearby food, water, and safe, dark place to sleep during the day.

 The opossum has existed since the days of the dinosaurs.
 It is the only marsupial native to North America.
 Like kangaroos, marsupials carry and nurse their young inside their mothers’ abdominal pouch.
 The baby opossums reach this pouch by traveling down the birth canal as bee-sized embryos and crawling up 2 inches to their mother’s pouch, a process that takes about 10 minutes.
 On reaching the pouch they attach themselves to one of thirteen nipples that swell to secure the attachment and provide them with nourishment for over two months.
 When they grow to 4-5” they leave the pouch and travel on their mother’s back.
 At six months when they are 7” long nose to rump (not including their tails), they leave their mother and live on their own.

 Do not be afraid of opossums.
 They tend to be nonaggressive and shy.
-They will rarely fight and wonʼt harm us if we leave them alone to do what they do best – clean up our neighborhoods by eating just about anything they find: insects, snails, slugs, grubs, garbage, mice, carrion, pet food left out, fruits, grains, even snakes.
-Opossums tend to be solitary animals except for a mother opossum who may be carrying her babies in her pouch or on her back.
+They will rarely fight and won’t harm us if we leave them alone to do what they do best – clean up our neighborhoods by eating just about anything they find: insects, snails, slugs, grubs, cockroaches, garbage, mice, carrion, pet food left out, fruits, grains, even snakes.
+When they groom themselves they carefully lick off and kill any ticks they find.

 If you find an apparently dead opossum, leave it for a while in a quiet place with a clear exit path, and allow it to escape on its own.
-If you find an apparently dead opossum by the road and it appears to be a female with babies in her pouch, with gloved hands and using a towel, place the dead mother in a box with a lid and take her to the nearest wildlife rehabilitation center: National Wildlife Rehabilitators Association or wildliferehabber.org.
+If you find an apparently dead opossum by the road and it appears to be a female with babies in her pouch, put on protective gloves.
+Use a towel to help transfer the dead mother to a box with a lid, and take her to the nearest wildlife rehabilitation center.
+(Gloves and a towel stored in a vehicle have many uses.)
 Exercise great caution when picking her up.
 Opossums have very sharp teeth.
 If the mother is truly dead, the babies, if still alive, may have a chance of being saved.

-Keep in mind that opossums do not harm your garden so it is best to let them wander through it in safety.
-Leave them alone.
-Here are ways to deter them.
+Keep in mind that opossums do not harm your garden so it is best to let them wander through it in safety and leave them alone.
+If you wish to discourage visits from opossums, here are ways to deter them.

 Following these suggestions will also discourage visits from roof rats, raccoons, and skunks.